-Why do some websites refer to “coolers” as swamp coolers, while others refer to them as evaporative coolers?
+Why do some websites refer to air coolers as swamp coolers, while others refer to them as evaporative coolers?
 How do they differ?
 What is their correct name?

 The short answer is that they don’t differ at all.
-The long answer lies in the history and development of “coolers.”
+The long answer lies in the history and development of these coolers.

 The Olden Days

-Long ago before air conditioning, before evaporative air coolers, people used fans.
-But since fans don’t cool a room, but rather circulate air around the room, people created the solution that in essence worked on the same principle as a modern evaporative cooler.
-It was quite common to sleep on a porch (or with an open window in the house), hang wet towels or sheets for comfortable sleeping conditions, then turn on a fan to circulate the air that would cool as it passed over the wet linens.
-This offered a natural, low energy solution that provided the required relief from the heat.
+Long before air conditioning or evaporative air coolers, people used simple fans.
+But since fans just circulate air around a room as opposed to cooling it, people came up with a solution that in essence worked with the same principle as a modern evaporative cooler.
+It was quite common to sleep on a porch (or with an open window in the house), hang out wet towels or sheets, and turn on a fan that would then cool air as it passed over the wet linens.
+This offered a natural, low-energy solution that provided the required relief from the heat.